terryaney/KatApp/readme.md

 # Common Vue Directives

 Vue supports [many directives](https://vuejs.org/api/built-in-directives.html), however, there are only a handful that commonly used in Kaml View files.
-Below are the most common directives used and some examples of how to use them with the [IApplicationData scope object](#iapplicationdata).
+Below are the most common directives used and some examples of how to use them with the [IState scope object](#istate).

 - [v-html / v-text](#v-html--v-text) - Update the element's `innerHTML` or text content.
 - [v-bind](#v-bind) - Dynamically bind one or more attributes to an expression.